Commercial Vehicle Group, Inc. (CVGI) CEO Patrick Miller on Q4 2019 Results - Earnings Call Transcript

 And so, we have a pretty good visibility to the pipeline through the first six months of 2020 in the form of hard orders.
 In the back half of 2020, what we're seeing is very positive indicators from many of the same customers on pending orders that they are seeing in their business which would result in orders in our business.
 That's kind of how it works.

 Let me give you a flavor of the types of customers.
-I can't -- I'm not prepared to talk specific customers because I don't know that we've devolved that publicly, but I will say the businesses that we're helping to support in industrial automation includes all of these new logistic automated warehouses that are expanding across -- tied directly to online sales, last mile deliveries and not just in North America, but that business is blossoming globally.
+I can't -- I'm not prepared to talk specific customers because I don't know that we've [indiscernible] that publicly, but I will say the businesses that we're helping to support in industrial automation includes all of these new logistic automated warehouses that are expanding across -- tied directly to online sales, last mile deliveries and not just in North America, but that business is blossoming globally.

 Our customers are international customers.
 They have that capability.
 Today, we're predominantly supporting them in North America, but that's another longer-term opportunity for us.
 But my point is that, particular business is continuing to grow.
 And speed is critical for them.
 And so, the faster that we can help produce those programs for our customers.